 The Driving Forces motivational assessment gives answers to what motivates you and your team.

-The analysis consists of a ranking (ordinal) scale where the individual ranks his or her four strongest driving forces in two stages.
+The assessment consists of a ranking (ordinal) scale where the individual ranks his or her four strongest driving forces in two stages.
 The assessment contains 6 questions, with seven statements, one in relation to each attitude ("driving force").
 The scale is then described in a diagram, where intensity is measured from 0% to 100%.

 When giving feedback, it can be valuable to also identify a person’s weakest driving forces.